3 Steps to Making Corporate Writing Better

 We copy-edit last to eliminate errors.
 While line editing is an art, copy editing is a science, and it requires someone trained for it.

 You can only copy edit against an agreed standard such as the Associated Press or your company’s own style guide.
-Without an accepted baseline, we don’t know if we are allowed to split an infinitive.
+Without an accepted baseline, you don’t know if you are allowed to split an infinitive, for instance.
 Several of our clients have style guides that are 200 pages long.
 Mere mortals such as I do not have the attention span to check a 10,000-word report against the rules in a 200-page style guide that covers among a thousand other things, serial commas, the capitalization of sub-headings, and when to use a semi-colon instead of an m-dash.
 These matters are better left to professionals.
 Many large companies have in-house proofers who know their house style.
 Otherwise, there are excellent freelance proofers who memorize style guides for fun.
 Really.
-(That last is a one-word sentence that’s an adverb.
-Quite unnecessary, but serves to emphasize.)
+(Even one-word sentences can play a role.)

 If you want to copy-edit yourself, you can cover most bases quickly and effectively with automated proofing tools.
-In Word, go to File, Options, Proofing and turn on all the checks you can find.
+In Word, go to File, Options, Proofing, and turn on all the many checks.
 Or subscribe to Grammarly.
 For around $10 a month, it will save you from most mistakes.
-But for the time being, it still takes a human being to fact-check an executive’s title.
+But all these tools still require human judgment; some of their recommendations will be wrong, and for the time being, they can’t fact-check an executive’s title.

 Do you still want to edit?
 Of course you do.
 Have fun!